amcc1996/symbeam/README.md

   <img src="./img/example_readme.svg" width="70%">
 </p>

-> :warning: Do not forget to call the method `show()` from `matplotlib.pyplot` in order to plot the figure to the screen or tho save the figure in some format.
+> :warning: Do not forget to save the figures with `savefig()` method from `matplotlib.pyplot.figure`.
+In fact, you can also simply print the figure to the screen with `show()` from `matplotlib.pyplot`, but be aware that this might unformat the layout slightly, depending on the characteristics of your system.

 ### Final script
 Here you can find the complete script discussed on the previous sections.